HashuGill/Mask-R-CNN-/README.md

 What I learned:

-Theory behind Mask R-CNN: Instance Segmentation, R-CNN, Inception Model Interfacing with Deep Neural networks library in OpenCV 4/2 Working with frozen models and pretrained weights
+-Theory behind Mask R-CNN: Instance Segmentation, R-CNN, Inception Model -Interfacing with Deep Neural networks library in OpenCV 4/2 -Working with frozen models and pretrained weights

 Mask R-CNN is the combination of using a R-CNN with instance segmentation to provide a mask which aims to capture the maximum number of pixels within an object detection bounding box.
 The backone of the R-CNN used was the Inception model